GOSS-hash/NLP-project/README.md

 #### Step 1: Loading the dataset

 The dataset can be found in this project folder under the name `url_spam.csv`.
-You can load it into the code directly from the link (`https://raw.githubusercontent.com/4GeeksAcademy/NLP-project-tutorial/main/url_spam.csv`) or download it and add it by hand in your repository.

 #### Step 2: Preprocess the links